 David Ball represents Parkwalk Advisors on the Brainomix board.
 David has 20 years’ experience in financial markets, including 15 years as equity portfolio manager and partner with Tudor Investment Corp.
 David is a Chartered Accountant, and holds undergraduate and postgraduate degrees in Engineering from Cambridge University.

-Andrew is Brainomix Chairman.
-Andrew has an MBA from the Wharton School of the University of Pennsylvania, and a BSc in Computer Systems Engineering from the University of Kent at Canterbury.
+Andrew is a Founder Director at Brainomix, and has an MBA from the Wharton School of the University of Pennsylvania and a BSc in Computer Systems Engineering from the University of Kent at Canterbury.
 He is an experienced NED and investor in early stage companies.
 He was involved in the early stages of Internet computing over in Silicon Valley and later worked to build Intel’s UK venture arm.